albin-joseph/Rust-programming/courses/_01_crash_course/README.md

 - Each piece of data is called a "field"
 - Makes working with data easier
     - Similar data can be grouped together
+- Filed can be accessed using a dot (.)